 Last but not least many machine learning and deep learning libraries like offer easy integration in Python scripts.

-The downside to Python is that some data processing frameworks are written in other languages and there Python looses its advantage of being fast and slows down out of integration challenges.
+The downside to Python is that some data processing frameworks like Apache Spark are written in other languages (Scala) and there Python loses its advantage of being fast and slows down out of integration challenges.

 Nevertheless, Python has a lot of ups and also a lot of benefits, and that makes it a must-know for applied Data Science.